pallotron/pvmlab/docs/pxeboot_container.md

 The provisioner VM has a Docker container running the pxeboot stack.
 The container is defined in `pxeboot_stack/Dockerfile` but you can also provide your own (in `.tar` format).
-Some commands are defined to manage the container, see `pvmlab vm docker --help`, but you can also use `docker` commands directly once you are inside the container.
+Some commands are defined to manage the container, see `pvmlab provisioner docker --help`, but you can also use `docker` commands directly once you are inside the container.

 **Get a Shell Inside the Container:**